jspm/jspm.org/pages/cdn/api.md

 The full exact version is required.

-The response is a JSON file containing a `pkgUrl` and `files` list providing the URLs to all files in the package.
+The response is a JSON file containing a `pkgUrl` and `files` list providing the URLs to the files in the package.

-### Example
+### Examples

 ```sh
 curl http://api.jspm.io/download/jquery@3.7.1?provider=jspm.io